-- 2 Requisites: Lawful Subject (equal protection; public interest requires interference) and Lawful Method (due process; reasonable means to achieve purpose) - 2 Tests: Rational Relationship (governmental interest and means) and Strict Scrutiny (compelling, not just substantial) - Precautionary principle: relevant if there is concurrence of three elements, namely: uncertainty, threat of environmental damage and serious or irreversible harm.
-In situations where the threat is relatively certain, or ·that the causal link between an action and environmental damage can be established, or the probability of occurrence can be calculated, only preventive, not precautionary measures, may be taken.
-(2016) - 2 Branches: General Legislative (e.g. abate nuisance, business permit) and Police Power Proper (e.g. curfew)
+- 2 Requisites: (1) Lawful Subject (equal protection; public interest requires interference) and (2) Lawful Method (due process; reasonable means to achieve purpose) - 2 Tests: Rational Relationship (governmental interest and means) and Strict Scrutiny (compelling, not just substantial (2016) - e.g. juvenile safety in curfew [2017]) - Precautionary principle: relevant if there is concurrence of three elements, namely: uncertainty, threat of environmental damage and serious or irreversible harm.
+In situations where the threat is relatively certain, or •that the causal link between an action and environmental damage can be established, or the probability of occurrence can be calculated, only preventive, not precautionary measures, may be taken; application against aerial spraying cannot be solely based on a factfinding study which is not a scientific study (2016) - 2 Branches: General Legislative (e.g. abate nuisance, business permit) and Police Power Proper (e.g. curfew)